alijany/snap-query/README.md

 ### Overview

 Snap Query provides a set of hooks for managing API requests and state in React applications.
-These hooks are built with type safety and simplicity in mind, ensuring that your data fetching and mutation logic is clean and maintainable and reusable.
+These hooks are built with type safety and simplicity in mind, ensuring that your data fetching and mutation logic is clean, maintainable, and reusable.

 #### Hooks Provided: